 Chimney Inspection and Cleaning

 Every job I do starts with a thorough inspection.
-Our inspection and cleaning services start at $199 and include a Level 1 inspection and complete sweeping.
-During this process, I check:
+Our inspection and cleaning service starts at $199 and includes a Level 1 inspection plus a complete sweep.
+While I'm up there, here's what I'm checking:

 - Flue condition and obstructions